ClangBuiltLinux/dockerimage/README.md

 # ClangBuiltLinux Docker image

 This repo holds the files for [the ClangBuiltLinux Docker organization](https://hub.docker.com/r/clangbuiltlinux/).
 This allows us to have a consistent environment for our continuous integration, as well as getting other developers involved.
-It is based on the latest Ubuntu image and includes the nightly builds of Clang and lld from apt.llvm.org and binutils/QEMU for arm, arm64, powerpc, and x86_64.
+It is based on the latest Debian unstable image and includes the nightly builds of Clang and lld from apt.llvm.org and binutils/QEMU for arm, arm64, powerpc, and x86_64.

-Currently, this image is available for x86_64 hosts on [Docker Hub](https://hub.docker.com/r/clangbuiltlinux/ubuntu/) (`docker run -ti clangbuiltlinux/ubuntu`), which is updated daily via a Travis cron.
+Currently, this image is available for x86_64 hosts on [Docker Hub](https://hub.docker.com/r/clangbuiltlinux/debian/) (`docker run -ti clangbuiltlinux/debian`), which is updated daily via a Travis cron.

 We are thinking of ways to make this image available to other architectures.
 The biggest blocker is the nightly Clang builds are only for x86.